Written by Abby Hawkes | 9th December 2025

 In response to the new legislation, employers are undertaking Harassment Risk Assessments to identify the actions they must take to prevent harassment, and social events must also be covered as part of this.

-Communicating with your teams is important, so they are left in no doubt that your festive celebration is still a work event, and that workplace standards around safe and respectful interactions still apply.
+Communicating with your employees is important, so they are left in no doubt that your festive celebration is still a work event, and that workplace standards around safe and respectful interactions still apply.

 Set ground rules before the day and, through written policy and communications, make clear that inappropriate behaviour in any work environment is not tolerated and could lead to disciplinary action.